 Although, that alone would be big enough reason for you to keep your eyes on the prize, your MIPS score has much greater significance.

 Very soon, MIPS Score would mean much more than penalty avoidance and earning exceptional performance bonus.
 It would be every eligible healthcare provider’s REPORT CARD.
 CMS has declared that MIPS scores of all eligible providers would be made public on the Physician Compare website.
 In the longer run, higher score would afford clinicians higher bargaining power in multiple situations.
 For instance:

 For clinician recruitment

 For negotiating fee with healthcare insurance companies or to be on their preferred provider list

 As a decision making tool for provider selection - If one needed healthcare services, they can make their decision based on the provider’s MIPS score.

 Still not convinced?
 Consider this.
 All other factors being similar, if you had to pick one healthcare provider for yourself or your family, whom would you pick - Someone who has a score of 94 or someone who has a score of 5?

 Although you can’t control what percentage you would earn for positive payment adjustments, you can definitely take charge of your MIPS Score and be proactive about it.
 Understand where you stand today, and what you need, to be your best.
 Act now!

-You can download the free MIPS Calculator app to get an estimate of your payment adjustment and find out the financial impact of points earned for each measure.
+You can download the free MIPS Calculator app to get an estimate of your payment adjustment and find out the financial impact for your organization.